hydra-emu/hydra/README.md

 Has not been tested.
 Follow similar procedure, clone with submodules, build with cmake.
 </details>

+## Contributing
+Any contribution is welcome.
+Fork, open an issue or work on existing ones, or work on improving the documentation

 ## License
 TKPEmu is licensed under the MIT license
 Copyright (C) 2021-2022 Paris Oplopoios